 Students need to submit confirmation of eligibility, such as a Certificate of Eligibility or information from eBenefits, prior to being awarded VA education benefits.
 Once VA educational benefits have been determined, students receiving Chapter 31 or Chapter 33 benefits will not be penalized if/when the VA is late making payments.
-Students will not be prevented from enrolling, be assessed a late penalty fee, be required to have an alternative or additional source of funding or be denied access to school resources.
+Students will not be prevented from enrolling, be assessed a late penalty fee, be required to have an alternative or additional source of funding .

-Any charges not covered by VA educational benefits will be the responsibility of the student and all fees will apply to this portion of charges.
+Any charges not covered by VA educational benefits will be the responsibility of the student and all fees will apply to any remaining balance.